abysslover/deepparcellation/README.md

 # DeepParcellation Package
-DeepParcellation: fast and accurate brain MRI parcellation by deep learning
+DeepParcellation: deep learning for robust brain MRI parcellation of elderly East Asians

 ### Contributions
 - The project was initiated by Dr. Lim (abysslover) and Dr. Choi (yooha1003).